Continuity: Smallville/Batman Begins/The Dark Knight

 Genres: Angst, Drama, Hurt/Comfort

-Summary: Clark and Bruce establish a daily routine, but the world of the Phantom Zone is still harsh and unforgiving.
+Summary: Clark and Bruce must survive the harsh world of the Phantom Zone.

 Disclaimer: I don’t own ‘em, DC does, more’s the pity.